ccsf-math/data-science-coordinator-guide/data_science_coordinator/support.md

 ---

+## General Tasks
+- Ensure that relevant faculty and staff have access to non-public conversations and materials on GitHub.
+- Communicate with the Math Lab Coordinator and the Data Ambassador Coordinator(s) provide tutoring and mentoring for MATH 108 students.
+- Keep MATH 108 support documents (e.g., code documentation, Jupyter support materials) up to date and accessible to faculty, staff, and students.

+---

+## More Details

+---

+### Support Staff

+---

-### Math Lab Tutors
+#### Math Lab Tutors
-The Math Lab hosts our professional and student tutors.
-Charles serves as the Math Lab Coordinator where he manages the hiring and scheduling for the tutors.
+The Math Lab hosts our professional and student tutors. {term}`Charles Hutchins` serves as the Math Lab Coordinator where he manages the hiring and scheduling for the tutors.
 Most, but not all of the tutors, are able support MATH 108.
+For as long as funding and tutor availability allows, all of our MATH 108 sections will be supported by an embedded tutor from the Math Lab.

 ---

+#### CS Tutor Squad
+{term}`Jonathan Potter` said that we can direct our MATH 108 students to the CS Tutor Squad for Python support.
+We should inform our MATH 108 students that the Tutor Squad is focus on supporting Python programming and not MATH 108 content in general.

+---

-### Data Ambassadors
+#### Data Ambassadors
-Through a Learning Grant, we have supported remote tutoring and mentoring via our **Data Ambassadors** program.
+Through a Learning Lab grant, we have supported remote tutoring and mentoring via our Data Ambassadors program.
 The program originally featured UC Berkeley students pursuing degrees in Data Science, many of whom were former community college students.
 These ambassadors provided virtual homework help and mentorship.
 Over time, we have expanded the program to include CCSF students as ambassadors and extended participation to students from Laney College and Berkeley City College.

-Kseniya has served as the primary organizer of the program.
+{term}`Kseniya Usovich` has served as the primary organizer of the program at Berkeley.
 She helps hire ambassadors at Berkeley and coordinates their availability with the needs of each participating college.
-The Data Science Coordinator works with Kseniya to set the mentoring and tutoring schedule, ensure ambassadors have access to relevant materials and sample solutions, and share this information with students, faculty, and staff at CCSF.
+The Data Science Coordinator works with {term}`Kseniya <Kseniya  Usovich >` to set the mentoring and tutoring schedule, ensure ambassadors have access to relevant materials and sample solutions, and share this information with students, faculty, and staff at CCSF.

+Unless we receive an extension on our Learning Lab grant, we will no longer receive funding specifically for Data Ambassadors.

 ---

-## Onboarding Process for Support Staff
+### Onboarding Process for Support Staff

-To ensure support staff (e.g., Data Ambassadors or Math Lab Tutors) are fully equipped to assist with MATH 108, follow the steps below:
+To ensure support staff have access to conversations on GitHub, content preview, and assignment sample solutions, follow the steps below:

 ---

-### 1. Confirm Access Requirements
+#### 1. Confirm Access Requirements

 Ensure that each support staff member has: